TranslationalBioinformaticsUnit/ClustALL_AD/README.md

-## 2-Programming Environment & Scripts
+## 2-Programming Environment and Scripts
 ClustALL pipeline has been stablished in R version 4.2.2 (2022-10-31).

 - 00_Functions.R -> Contains all the internal functions and required packages that are necessary to run the ClustALL pipeline.